Nivalyx/osu-wiki/wiki/Featured_Artists/Featured_Artist_Showcase_Beatmaps/en.md

 # Featured artist showcase beatmaps

-Prior to the announcement of certain [featured artists](wiki/Featured_Artists), from time to time the [Mappers' Guild](/wiki/Mappers_Guild) (through ![][flag_US] [pishifat](https://osu.ppy.sh/users/3178418)) has been expeditiously offering members of the Guild who have reached Tier 1 (or higher) or have previously taken part in some particular [quests](wiki/Mappers_Guild#quests) a chance to to create exclusive "showcase beatmaps" using songs and other materials available in osu!'s backlog library.
+Prior to the announcement of certain [featured artists](wiki/Featured_Artists), from time to time the [Mappers' Guild](/wiki/Mappers_Guild) (through ![][flag_US] [pishifat](https://osu.ppy.sh/users/3178418)) has been expeditiously offering members of the Guild who have reached Tier 1 (or higher) or have previously taken part in some particular [quests](wiki/Mappers_Guild#quests) a chance to to create exclusive "showcase beatmaps" using songs and other materials available in the artists' backlog library.
 These beatmaps are due to be given a special spotlight in the corresponding announcement posts and be promoted in the [@osugame Twitter](https://twitter.com/osugame) among others, ultimately giving a wide publicity to all the beatmaps and mappers involved in the process.

 This article lists all the showcase beatmaps that have been created by the members of the Mappers' Guild over time.